environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 To test for differential expression of eye genes at night vs during the day, you'll need to associate samples with the depth at whih they were captured (your experimental "treatments").
 I've provided a file called `hw4_sample_metadata.csv` listing all the SRA information given for each sample.
 Note that this files lists the SRR numbers only, while the sample names in your count file may be named slightly differently.
 These names **have to** be identical between the two files for downstream processing.
 If necessary, change the sample names in your counts table to match those in the sample metadata file.
 You can use any approach you like.
 How did you do this?

 >Answer:

-For your homework, create a new R script called `hw4b_de_\[LASTNAME\].R`.
-In it, put all of the commands you use to analyse your data, starting with loading R packages.
-We don't need to be able to run this script from the command line, but we should be able to copy your commands into R and replicate your analysis.

 First, you need to load your data in a format that your DE program can read.
 Most of the programs we're using require data in matrix format.
 This should load your count data in an appropriate format for downstream work: